UTAUT Model Determinants, Questionnaire and Explanation

 Inverted Pyramid Style

 Inverted Pyramid Style refers to the hierarchical structure of news writing in which essential information is presented before the non-essential info in the news story.
-According to the Inverted pyramid style, the most essential info goes to the top, following the less important information.
+According to the Inverted pyramid style, the most essential info goes to the top, followed by the less important information.
 Many readers read only the main point of the news mentioned in the news lead section.

 The mass media journalist comprehensively follows an inverted pyramid style to write a news story.
-It assists writers in illustrating the most crucial information on top of the news.
-This style prioritizes newsworthy information to write a news article, telegraph, blogs, editorial-column, and sometimes feature articles in journalism.
-It is one of the most effective strategies to grab readers' attention to read the whole story.
+It assists writers in illustrating the most crucial information at the top of the news.
+This style prioritizes newsworthy information to write a news article, telegraph, blogs, editorial column, and sometimes feature articles in journalism.
+It is one of the most effective strategies to grab readers’ attention to read the whole story.
 Sometimes, authors follow the inverted pyramid formula to review journal articles in analyzing the findings and accuracy of the study.
-However, researchers identify both advantages and disadvantages of the inverted pyramid style.
+Many journalists follow this way to write news content and publish it in print media.
+Therefore, it is known as inverted triangle or inverted pyramid journalism.

 Inverted Pyramid History

 The inverted pyramid style has been used since the invention of the telegraph in 1844.
 Samuel F. B. Morse invented the telegraph in 1840.
 However, the written message was sent for long-distance interaction in 1844.
-People followed the inverted pyramid style to send breaking news through telegraph to inform others.
+People followed the inverted pyramid style to send breaking news through the telegraph to inform others.
 They put essential info on top, following the non-essential information.
-Nowadays, journalists follow this inverted triangle style to report stories in the different types of journalism, including print, broadcast, and digital.Inverted Pyramid Style
+Nowadays, journalists follow this inverted triangle style to report stories in the different types of journalism, including print, broadcast, and digital.

 The inverted pyramid describes a triangle diagram pointing down feature, which is an inverted triangle writing style.
 The broader part of the pyramid goes top, and the narrow section goes down.
 It indicates that the essential news goes up to catch the reader’s attention.